MicrosoftDocs/visualstudio-docs/docs/ide/how-to-sign-application-and-deployment-manifests.md

 ## Sign using a test certificate

-Test certificates are not signed by a Certificate Authority (CA).
-You can use test certificates for signing apps that are distributed on a local intranet, but test certificates are not recommended for publicly distributed apps.
+Test certificates are not signed by a Certificate Authority (CA) and should only be used for testing purposes.
 For details on test certificates, see [How using certificates authorities helps users](../deployment/clickonce-and-authenticode.md#how-using-certificate-authorities-helps-users).

 1. On the **Signing** page, select the **Sign the ClickOnce manifests** check box.